 - Position the 2nd sheet underneath the first sheet so that it is overlapped correctly (Fig. 3).
-As per the first sheet, start in the top left hand corner, place a screw in the overlap of the 2 sheets (Fig. 3) (e) and (Fig. 2)(f). - Repeat at the top at the other end.
-Once again square the framing up with the cladding and screw the bottom of the sheet using the same process as the top sheet (Fig. 2).
-Repeat with the bottom wall sheet (Fig.4) Bottom wall sheet should finish approx 30mm below bottom of base plate. - Using 25mm tek screws in the middle of the sheet, screw the three wall sheets off as per the plan on the previous page - 5 x 25mm Tek screws per end of each sheet - 3 x 25mm Tek Screws in each stud of the top wall sheet - 2 x 25mm Tek Screws in each stud of the middle sheet - 3 x 25mm Tek Screws in each stud of the bottom shu
+As per the first sheet, start in the top left hand corner, place a screw in the overlap of the 2 sheets (Fig. 3)(e) and (Fig. 2)(f). - Repeat at the top at the other end.
+Once again square the framing up with the cladding and screw the bottom of the sheet using the same process as the top sheet (Fig. 2) - Repeat with the bottom wall sheet (Fig.4) Bottom wall sheet should finish approx 30mm below bottom of base plate. - Using 25mm tek screws in the middle of the sheet, screw the three wall sheets off as per the plan on the previous page. - 5 x 25mm Tek screws per end of each sheet - 3 x 25mm Tek Screws in each stud of the top wall sheet - 2 x 25mm Tek Screws in each stud of the middle sheet - 3 x 25mm Tek Screws in each stud of the bottom sheet.

-Repeat the above steps with each side wall until you have finished the back and two end walls. --IMPORTANT -- Make sure you align the side wall corrugate sheets with the back wall sheets so that the height of the ribs line up.
+--IMPORTANT -- Make sure you align the side wall corrugate sheets with the back wall so that the ribs line up.